 There is something utterly magical that happens when fresh summer corn and basil come together.
 A heavenly union!

-The corn “chowder” can be made with or without dairy- and perhaps a better way to think of this is more like a flavorful vegetable base for the fish, rather than a soup or stew.
-It’s very light, fresh and summery- not heavy or rich like a real chowder, what-so-ever.
-Hopefully, this makes sense.
+The corn “chowder” can be made with or without dairy.
+Perhaps a better way to think of this is as a flavorful sauté for the white fish, rather than a soup or stew.
+It’s very light, fresh, and summery- not heavy or rich like a real chowder, whatsoever.
+Hopefully, this makes sense!

-- 1 cup stock (veggie, chicken or fish)
+- Chicken or Veggie Stock (veggie, chicken or fish)

 - Optional: half and half or nut milk

 2.)
-Saute in a large skillet with olive oil, then cover and steam.
+Saute the veggies in a large skillet with olive oil, then cover and steam.

 4.)
-To the tender corn and potatoes, add a little splash of half and half ( or broth), and season with salt and pepper.
+To the tender corn and potatoes, add a little splash of half and half (or sub broth), and season with salt and pepper.

-Give it a whirl this weekend, I think you will love how easy it is to make, and how adaptable it is – use any fish or seafood you like or have on hand in your freezer.
+Give it a try this weekend; I think you’ll love how easy it is to make and how adaptable it is – use any fish or seafood you like or have on hand in your freezer.

-To me, the combination of fresh basil and fresh summer corn is nothing short of heavenly.
-Happy summering!
+To me, the combination of fresh basil, fresh summer corn and white fish is nothing short of heavenly.
+Happy summering! xoxo Sylvia

 - Pan-Seared Halibut with Marinated Lemons & Calabrian Chilies